childsb/data-ilt-treemap/README.md

 # data-ilt-treemap

-HTML, CSS and JSON files for visualizing a Treemap for the Data ILT

 To use this:

-- you need the index.html, chart.css, treemap.js and <jason data files> in your local directory
+- you need to download all the files and directories in the repo locally
-- point your browswer at index.htm using the file command
+- point your browswer at <localdir>/index.htm using the browser file command

+NOTE: this will ONLY work with Firefox and Safari, there is a "cross platform security" issue with Google Chrome (at least on OS-X, it may work on Linux).